 Mercado Central de Atarazanas, Malaga

-Malaga’s central market was once the site of a 14th-century Nasrid-era shipyard (atarazanas).
+The central market of Malaga was once the site of a 14th-century Nasrid-era shipyard (atarazanas).
 The present late-19th-century building, showing off the soaring ironwork style typical of that industrial age, preserves a magnificent Moorish arch from the original.

 A painted glass frontage dominates the narrow streets around and casts a splendid light into the interior.
 Inside, stalls of fresh seafood and colorful fruit or vegetables, make for a photographer’s delight.